-In addition to writing posts, another thing you may want to do with your Jekyll site is create static pages.
+In addition to writing posts, you might also want to add static pages (content that isn’t date-based) to your Jekyll site.
 By taking advantage of the way Jekyll copies files and directories, this is easy to do.

 Just about every web server configuration you come across will look for an HTML